zorn96/ms_active_directory/README.md

 ```

 ### Look up by attribute
-You can also query for users or groups that possess a certain value for a
+You can also query for users, computers, or groups that possess a certain value for a
 specified attribute.
-This can produce any number of results so a list is
+This can produce any number of results, so a list is
 returned.
 ```
 from ms_active_directory import ADDomain